tencentyun/intlcloud-documents/product/网络/专线接入/快速入门_intl.md

 IP translation refers to the translation from the original IP to the new IP to achieve network interconnection, which includes local IP translation and peer IP translation.
 IP translation does not distinguish whether the access is initiated by the source or the destination.
 The new IP can either access or be accessed by the peer.
 The specific procedure is as follows:
 1. Log in to the [Direct Connect Gateway Console](https://console.cloud.tencent.com/vpc/dcGw) and click the Direct Connect gateway ID on the page to go to the details page of Direct Connect gateway.
 Select **Local IP Translation** page to add or edit IP mapping.
  - Adding: Click **+Add** under the IP mapping, and enter the original IP, mapping IP and comments.
-ACL rule for the new local IP translation rule is ALL PASS by default, which means the local IP translation is valid for all Direct Connect tunnels.
+ACL rule for the new local IP translation rule is ALL PASS by default, which means the local IP translation is valid for all Dedicated Tunnels.
 You can edit the ACL rule for the local ACL translation to change the applicable scope of the local IP translation.
  - Modifying: Click the **Modify IP Mapping** to the right of the IP translation rule to edit the original IP, mapping IP and comments of the local IP translation rule.
 Click **OK**, and the modified IP translation rule takes effect immediately.
  - Deleting: Click **Delete** to the right of the IP translation rule and click **OK** to confirm the deletion.
 When the IP translation rule is deleted, all the ACL rules under it will also be deleted.